In order to use our service, you will have to use the Secure Shell protocol (SSH) to connect to your capsul.

 The SSH client application keeps a record of every server it has ever connected to in a file ~/.ssh/known_hosts.

-(the tilde ~ here represents the user's home directory, /home/username on linux, C:\Users\username on Windows, and /Users/username on MacOS).
+ℹ️ INFO: The tilde ~ here represents the user's home directory,

 If the user asks the SSH client to connect to a server it has never seen before, it will print a prompt like this to the terminal: